osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

             providers in a tenant.
             There can only be one invitation for a User at a time.
 An invitation can expire, at which time the Admin can either delete it, or extend it.
-            When creating an invitation an Account Administrator has the option to resend the invitation email to the ContactEmail configured for the user the invitation is attached to.
+            When creating an invitation an Tenant Administrator has the option to resend the invitation email to the ContactEmail configured for the user the invitation is attached to.
 The email can be re-sent by updating the invitation.
             When an invitation expires the User cannot accept it.
 If the expiration